to the BVI!

 in and out.
 Talk to your charter company about their level support in US waters.

-Here for a good summary page of custom issues around yacht
+For a good summary page of yacht clearance procedures, click

 - Critters...